How to Apply

 - If you are currently a Monroe Community College Dual 2+2 student, complete the MCC 2+2 Intent to Enroll Form the semester before you plan to enroll.

 - If applying to one of the Professional Degree Programs (Graduate Engineering at Rochester or Guaranteed Rochester Accelerated Degree in Education), it is done within the Common Application OR Universal College Application.

 Apply for need-based financial aid.

 To ensure that the Office of Admissions has received all of your application materials, visit MyROC.

 It is important to meet application deadlines.
 Your application status affects financial aid packaging and could have an impact on scholarship decisions.
 You are encouraged to apply early, before the deadline.

 Transfer, Fall Semester

 - All Application Materials Due: 12:00 am EST, March 15 for priority consideration.
 Applications will be accepted after the deadline and will be considered on a rolling basis.

-- Notification Date: Decisions start going out in March and will continue into July, based on when the application was completed.
+- Notification Date: Decisions start going out in early April and will continue into July, based on when the application was completed.

 - Your Response Required: Your response deadline will be specified in your decision letter.